fbpx

 2. Ski or snowboard gear: Make sure to bring your skis, boots, and bindings, as well as poles if you ski.

-3. Protective gear: A helmet is highly recommended
+3. Protective gear: A helmet is highly recommended as there are many birch trees around.

 4. Personal items: Bring items such as sunscreen, sunglasses, and lip balm to protect yourself from the sun and wind.